BlaiseAtCTS/Training-Notes/SQL.md

 IS / IS NOT NULL

-select city, count(customer_name) from customers --> here customer_name as to be inside aggregate func group by city
+*group by should have some aggregate with it select city, count(customer_name) from customers --> here customer_name as to be inside aggregate func group by city